Raid on Groton

 The Raid on Groton happened during King William's War, on July 27, 1694, at Groton, Massachusetts.
 This was one of numerous attacks against the settlement in the late 17th and early 18th centuries.
 The village had been raided during King Philip's War and temporarily abandoned by numerous families.
 It was also raided in June 1707 during Queen Anne's War.

 During this extended period of repeated conflicts, both the French and English, and their respective First Nations allies, did a brisk trade in captives.
 They sometimes conducted high-level prisoner exchanges.
-Some captives were ransomed by families or communities; others were adopted by Mohawk families in the mission village of Kahnawake, or, similarly, by Huron (Wyandot) or Abenaki in other villages.
+Some captives were ransomed by families or communities; others were adopted by Mohawk families in the mission village of Kahnawake, or, similarly, by Huron (Wendat) or Abenaki in other villages.

 Historical context

 In 1693 the English at Boston had entered into peace and trade negotiations with the Abenaki tribes in eastern Massachusetts.
 The French at Quebec under Governor Frontenac wished to disrupt the negotiations and sent Claude-Sébastien de Villieu in the fall of 1693 into present-day Maine, with orders to "place himself at the head of the Acadian Indians and lead them against the English."
 In this period, England and France were at war in King William's War in Europe.

 Villieu spent the winter at Fort Nashwaak.
 The Indian bands of the region were in general disagreement as to whether to attack the English or not.
 After discussions by Villieu and the support of Father Louis-Pierre Thury and Father Vincent Bigot (at Pentagouet), they went on the offensive.